naavis/haloray/README.md

 - **Hide sub-horizon:** Hides any halos below the horizon level
 - **Lock to light source:** Locks the camera to the sun

+### Menus

+The top menus should be pretty self-explanatory.
+Entries in the _File_ menu allow you to reset the simulation, save and load simulation parameters, and save the simulation output to an image file on disk.

+_View -> Crystal preview_ lets you see a wireframe preview of the an average ice crystal in the currently selected crystal population.

 ## How to build?

 The user interface is built with [Qt 5](https://www.qt.io/), so you need to [download the Qt libraries](https://www.qt.io/download-qt-installer) before compiling HaloRay.

 The build is handled with Qt's build tool qmake.
+You can also use the Qt Creator IDE to open and build the code.

-On Linux you can also install Qt using your package manager.
+On Linux you can install Qt using your package manager.
 On Ubuntu Linux you can install Qt by running:

 ```bash
 sudo apt-get install qt5-default